fesmc/FesmData/Batchelor2019/README.md

 ## Processing steps

 1. Download the data to a directory.
 2. Modify map_batchelor.jl to use that source directory.
-Adjust resolution of output NetCDF file.
+Adjust resolution of output NetCDF file(s).
 3. Run the script.
 This will produce the NetCDF file:

         Batchelor2019_ice_masks.nc

     which is on a standard lon-lat grid (e.g. 0.5deg).
 This can be used as an input dataset.

-4. Optionally run cdo remapping script to generate dataset on a particular domain+grid.
+Then if an additional dataset is desired on a projected grid:

+1. Generate grid description file from file created above by running:

+        ```
+        ./define_latlon_grid.sh
+        ```

+2. Run the second part of map_batchelor.jl that relates to generating a projected dataset, like:

+        NH-32KM_Batchelor2019_ice_masks.nc

 ## Notes